Don’t think YOU have it? Think again. Most people who have chronic inflammation

 Anyway, here is another paper that points to overeating as a source of inflammation which then promotes obesity.
 The idea is that obesity is in some ways a by-product of inflammation.

 While chronic inflammation is generally considered a consequence of obesity, the new results suggest the inflammatory reaction might also be a cause of the imbalance that leads to obesity and associated diseases, including diabetes.
 As Cai says, it appears that inflammation and obesity are "quite intertwined."
-An abundance of calories itself promotes inflammation, while obesity also feeds back to the neurons to further promote inflammation in a kind of vicious cycle.
+An abundance of calories itself promotes inflammation, while obesity also feeds back to the neurons to further promote inflammation in a kind of vicious cycle.from this release

 This idea that too much food promotes inflammation is of course one of the reasons that intermittent fasting can be a good idea.
 IF can limit inflammation as pointed out here.
 If you are interested in IF I would recommend Eat Stop Eat as a great introduction.